holokit/holokit-1-sdk/README.md

 3. Put anything you like under "HoloKitPlacementRoot", and your model should have a comparable size as "DebugCube".
 Then feel free to turn off or delete "DebugCube".
     * ![Screenshot](images/whale.png)
 4. Build your scene and run!
+5. If you don't like the ambient light, please disable HoloKitAmbientLight in your scene.

 ## How to upgrade to iOS 11 Beta
 1. Backup your device.
 See "Prepare your device before you update to beta software" section in [About iOS beta software](https://support.apple.com/en-us/HT203282)